erealmsoft/HomeSite/README.md

 ## Update Notes
 * November 20, 2014: Update express.js(from express3 to express4)
 * November 22, 2014: change back-end view engine(from hbs to swig);add back-end mock data. by default, no need to setup the data base, just set the `config.mock` to `true`.
+* November 23, 2014: Change Contact map from Google map to Baidu map.

 ## TODO List
 * Unit test.
 * Dash board.